-As part of this initiative, the two organizations will jointly donate a total of $40,000 to forty rehabilitation centres in all regions of Québec helping young people struggling to adapt.
-The funds will be used to help each centre acquire sports and recreational equipment (with a preference to buy local wherever possible) in order to encourage their residents to get moving and stay active.
+As part of this initiative, the two organizations will jointly donate a total of $40,000 to forty rehabilitation centers in all regions of Quebec helping young people struggling to adapt.
+The funds will be used to help each center acquire sports and recreational equipment (with a preference to buy local wherever possible) in order to encourage their residents to get moving and stay active.
 In the context of the current pandemic, the funding will be especially appreciated.

 The UMQ and Énergir have worked over the years supporting young people through various initiatives within their organizations.
-Through its Un pont vers demain (bridge to tomorrow) program, the UMQ has been promoting a harmonious transition to self-sufficiency for kids under youth protection in Québec for over a decade.
-Thanks to a fundraising activity carried out as part of its annual convention, including contributions from DHC Avocats, the UMQ has awarded $110,000 in grants to youth centre foundations in various regions of Québec to support self-sufficiency projects since 2009.
+Through its Bridge to Tomorrow program, the UMQ has been promoting a harmonious transition to self-sufficiency for kids under youth protection in Quebec for over a decade.
+Thanks to a fundraising activity carried out as part of its annual convention, including contributions from DHC Avocats, the UMQ has awarded $110,000 in grants to youth center foundations in various regions of Québec to support self-sufficiency projects since 2009.

 As part of its Municipal Employment Plan, created in 2013 with the support of the Simple Plan Foundation, the UMQ has also helped young people develop their employability and their ability to integrate into their community by giving them the opportunity of working for their municipality.
 Over the past seven years, 485 jobs were created under the program.

-Since 2018, UMQ and Énergir employees have participated in La Boucle (the loop) du Grand défi Pierre Lavoie with two cyclists under youth protection on their team.
+Since 2018, UMQ and Énergir employees have participated in La Boucle (the loop) of the Grand Défi Pierre Lavoie with two cyclists under youth protection on their team.
 The young participants are provided with support and the equipment they need to complete the challenge.
-Each year, team members also solicit donations from Énergir and its employees to support the youth centre where the two cyclists live.
+Each year, team members also solicit donations from Énergir and its employees to support the youth center where the two cyclists live.
 Quotes

 - Suzanne Roy, UMQ president Mayor of Sainte-Julie

-For over 100 years, the UMQ has represented local governments from every region of Québec.
+For over 100 years, the UMQ has represented local governments from every region of Quebec.
 The UMQ mission is to provide strong leadership for effective, autonomous local governments by mobilizing municipal expertise, supporting members in carrying out their functions, and promoting enhanced municipal democracy.
-UMQ members, representing over 85% of the population and land area of Québec, are grouped into affinity caucuses: local municipalities, central municipalities, regional county municipalities, major cities, and municipalities in the Montreal metropolis.
+UMQ members, representing over 85% of the population and land area of Quebec, are grouped into affinity caucuses: local municipalities, central, regional county municipalities, major cities, and municipalities in the Montreal metropolis.
+Energize at a glance

 Senior Advisor, Communications